How to Make Visits to the Dentist Fun for Your Child

 Do Some Reading

 If your children’s favourite book characters are brave enough to visit the dentist, it will be easier for them to imagine themselves in that position.
-The Berenstain Bears, Curious George, Little Critter, Peppa Pig and Dora the Explorer have all seen the dentist during their adventures and made it a positive experience.
+The Berenstain Bears, Curious George, Little Critter, Peppa Pig, and Dora the Explorer have all seen the dentist during their adventures and made it a positive experience.
 Read these stories to your children so they have a book hero to rally behind.
 If your child is enamoured with these characters, they may even look forward to seeing the dentist after reading it in their favourite books.

 Make some jokes!
 Pull some funny faces.
 Your child does this naturally anyway, so turn it into an opportunity to make light of their teeth cleaning.

-Before and after your child’s appointment, ask them to bear their teeth at you or make the silliest face they can in the mirror.
+Before and after your child’s appointment, ask them to bare their teeth at you or make the silliest face they can in the mirror.
 Do the same yourself.
 Calmly explain that the dentist is going to clean up their fangs so they can make an even scarier little monster face.
-The more you can keep your child calm, giggling and upbeat, the easier it will be for them to get through their dentist visit.
+The more you can keep your child calm, giggling, and upbeat, the easier it will be for them to get through their dentist visit.

 The dentist’s office is understandably a place that children often feel nervous about visiting, but you can make it much easier for them.
 It’s all about getting on their level and empathizing while employing good old diversion tactics.
-If your dentist has toys, books and games in their lobby then that will go a long way.
+If your dentist has toys, books, and games in their lobby then that will go a long way.
 Regardless, make it light-hearted and inject some learning into the whole event, and your children will not only cope with the dentist but have fun during their appointment.